Singular Control in a Cash Management Model with Ambiguity: Acknowledgments

 \section{Acknowledgments}

+We sincerely thank the anonymous referees for their constructive comments, which significantly improved our manuscript.
 Part of the research was conducted when Hellmann was at the Center for Mathematical Economics (IMW) at Bielefeld University, Germany.
 Thijssen gratefully acknowledges support from the Center for Mathematical Economics (IMW) and the Center for Interdisciplinary Research (ZiF) at Bielefeld University.
 Helpful comments were received from participants of the ZiF programm ``Robust Finance: Strategic Power, Knightian Uncertainty, and the Foundations of Economic Policy Advice''.
-The work of Giorgio Ferrari was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Project ID: 317210226--SFB 1283
+The work of Giorgio Ferrari was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation), Project ID: 317210226--SFB 1283.